MyHush/hushchat/README.md

 https://github.com/myhush/hush-smart-chains

 That being said, HushChat is being developed soley on HUSH mainnet.
-Other cryptocoins are encouraged to read our open source code and port it to their codebases.
+Other cryptocoins are encouraged to read our Free Software and port it to their codebases with appropriate licensing.

 ## Is HushChat a fork of Signal?